lukkascost/MachineLearn/Classes/Extractors/README.md

-# MachineLearn

-This project is a base, for the others machine learn and image process projects.

-## GLCM Class for extract atributes
+# GLCM Class for extract atributes

 ### to generate a sample object use:
 ```